ibexa/documentation-developer/docs/templating/design_engine/design_engine.md

 ### Additional theme paths

-You can add any Twig template folder to the theme configuration.
+You can add any Twig template directory to the theme configuration.

 You can use it if you want to define templates from third-party bundles as part of one of your themes.